By Jennifer Brownell, Managing Director, Q4B

 Be honest.
 If there is one part of the recruiting process that most recruiters would rather not do themselves, would

-rather that someone else, anyone else, take responsibility for doing (someone in HR,…Continue
+rather that someone else, anyone else, take responsibility for doing (someone in HR, hiring manager), and sometimes don’t even see the need…Continue

 StaffingU and the Wintrip Consulting Group recently sponsored the Wall of Ideas, an idea exchange done graffiti-style, at the most recent Staffing World.
 This is the third in a series that I’ll share over the coming weeks along with commentary on how to employ these in your firm.